KentenRoth/100DaysOfCode/README.md

 Today I didn't get much done.
 Work was crazy busy and with the time change I was up an hour before normal, so I am extremely tired.
 I will be off a little earlier tomorrow so I will start coding a little earlier in the evening and get more done.
 I hope I do not wake up at 4:30 am again...

 ---

+Day 52

+Today I setup a repo for a challenge website that I am considering.
+I have a course on udemy that does monthly challenges.
+This month is a challenge to build a website from a set design with the graphics provided.
+I am not sure when I will sneak in the time for that with the holidays coming up.
+I spent time tonight also doing some of the login and security section of the course I have been working on.
+There are a few things I want to do, but I feel like there is never enough time in the day.
+I am working on finding more ways to get coding time and it might result in earlier mornings.

+---